 Many parents are now looking for guidance on how that order affects parenting-time exchanges.
 This is not an easy question at all, and we are dealing with variations of this question in many, many cases right now.

-One thing we definitely recommend is that you read the actual Stay-at-Home Order, which can be found here.
+One thing we definitely recommend is that you read the actual Stay-at-Home Order.
 Page 10 of the order allows “essential travel,” which is defined to include “travel to care for elderly, minors, dependents, persons with disabilities, or other vulnerable persons.”
 It also includes “travel required by law enforcement or court order.”
 That language strongly suggests that travel to facilitate parenting time exchanges is still allowed.
 Many court orders regarding parenting time also include some language requiring the parents to pick up the children, drop off the children, or meet and exchange the children at a specific location, which should help you explain why you are traveling, if necessary.

 Because this crisis is bringing out the best and the worst in people, we have been seeking advice from lots of sources.
 As of right now, the Colorado Courts have not issued any general directives or guidelines regarding parenting time issues.
 County Courts in some other jurisdictions have issued general guidelines in which they told people there should be no deviation from the normal parenting-time schedule unless the child or someone in the child’s home has tested positive for COVID-19.
 They encouraged people to be reasonable and work together and cautioned parents that anyone taking improper advantage of the court’s present inability to hear matters could face sanctions when full court operations resume.